TamasSomi/productiveapp-ui/README.md

 * I used React confirmation modal for defensive design.
 I've used this component for data deletion.
 The user is asked if are they sure that they want to delete the task/note.

+### NavBar element ###

+* Navbar element used troughout the page so user can navigate faster.

 # Manual Test
+(Screenshots can be found under where i introduce the features under the sketches part of the documentation.)

 ## Test Case: Registration